The-Pocket-World/PocketManus/README_pocketflow.md

 ## Architecture

-The integration is built on these key components:

-1. **Adapters**: Bridge between PocketFlow and Open Manus components
+- **Adapters**: Bridge between PocketFlow and Open Manus components
-   - `PocketFlowNodeAdapter`: Adapts Open Manus tools/agents to PocketFlow nodes
-   - `OpenManusToolAdapter`: Adapts PocketFlow nodes to Open Manus tools
-   - `OpenManusFlowAdapter`: Adapts PocketFlow flows to Open Manus flows

-2. **Orchestrator**: Manages workflows and provides a unified interface
+- **Orchestrator**: Manages workflows and provides a unified interface
-   - Registration of agents, tools, and flows
-   - Creation of different workflow types
-   - Execution of workflows with state management

-3. **Flow Factory**: Factory extensions for creating PocketFlow-based flows
-   - Support for agent, planning, and hybrid flows
+- **Flow Factory**: Creates PocketFlow-based flows with agent, planning, and hybrid patterns
-   - Integration with Open Manus's existing flow system

 ## PocketFlow Framework

-The PocketFlow framework is a lightweight workflow orchestration system that provides:
+PocketFlow is a lightweight workflow orchestration system for AI agent workflows with:

-- A simple node-based architecture for creating workflows
+- Node-based architecture for workflows
-- A flexible execution model for running workflows
-- Support for complex control flow patterns
+- Support for sequential, parallel, and conditional flows
 - Easy integration with existing systems

-The framework is designed to be simple and extensible, making it easy to integrate with Open Manus.
+The framework uses nodes (computation units), edges (connections), and flows (complete workflows) to enable flexible agent orchestration patterns.

+## Acknowledgements

+Thanks to the OpenManus team for their innovative agent architecture.

 ## License